 FDA Looks “Beyond A1C”

-The meeting will delve into what the FDA should consider -- beyond A1C impact -- when evaluating new diabetes devices and drugs.
+The meeting will delve into what the FDA should consider — beyond A1C impact — when evaluating new diabetes devices and drugs.
+This upcoming workshop follows the historic November 2014 webcast discussion between the FDA and Diabetes Online Community — the one where so many people tuned in live that we ended up crashing the FDA’s servers!

 We’re delighted to see this finally being officially addressed, as I personally can think back to my younger days when I’d say to my diabetes care team: “I’m not doing this for a better A1C, I’m doing this so that I am not having severe High or Low blood sugars!”
 Quality of life with diabetes is about keeping things steady, after all.